DhruvAggarwal98/carbon-ninja/README.md

 # call_for_code
 change
-test webhook on push -> success test webhook on PR ->
+test webhook on push -> success test webhook on PR -> success